jonmatum/mcp-dual-interface-demo/README.md

-# MCP Test Stack
+# MCP Dual Interface Demo

-A complete testing environment that demonstrates how to build MCP servers alongside traditional web applications using shared business logic and AWS Well-Architected principles.
+A complete demonstration of dual-interface architecture that shows how to build MCP servers alongside traditional web applications using shared business logic and AWS Well-Architected principles.

 ## What This Demonstrates